Duality and polyhedrality of cones for Mori dream spaces: Strong duality for blow ups of

 The main result of this section is the proof of Theorem \ref{intro-thm2}.
-More precisely, we show that the cone of $k$-moving curves is dual to the cone of divisor that are ample in codimension $k$, for every Mori dream $X^n_s$.
-The case $X^n_{\le n+3}$ will be treated in Section \ref{section-n+3}, while $X^3_7$ and $X^4_8$ will be considered in Section \ref{section-n+4}.
+More precisely, we show that the cone of $k$-moving curves is dual to the cone of divisors that are ample in codimension $k$, for every Mori dream $X^n_s$.
+In the surface case $n=2$ there is nothing to prove.
+The case $X^n_{s}$ with $s\le n+3$ and $n\ge3$, will be treated in Section \ref{section-n+3}, while $X^3_7$ and $X^4_8$ will be considered in Section \ref{section-n+4}.